Emmanuel Dieseruvwe

-Beginning his career with Sheffield Wednesday, Dieseruvwe has played for Chesterfield, Salford City and Tranmere Rovers with loan spells at Hyde, Fleetwood Town, Mansfield Town, Kidderminster Harriers, Boston United, Chester, Oldham Athletic and Grimsby Town.
+Beginning his career with Sheffield Wednesday, Dieseruvwe has played for Chesterfield, Salford City and Tranmere Rovers with loan spells at Hyde, Fleetwood Town, Mansfield Town, Kidderminster Harriers, Boston United, Chester, Oldham Athletic, Grimsby Town and FC Halifax Town.

-Career
+Club career

 Sheffield Wednesday

 Born in Leeds, England, Dieseruvwe started his career at Sheffield Wednesday.
 In 2013, having progressed through the Yorkshire club's youth academy, Dieseruvwe signed his first professional contract at the club.

 After being told by Manager Dave Jones that he needed to be loaned out for first team football, Dieseruvwe was loaned to Hyde on a month-long youth loan deal.

 After making seven appearances for Hyde, Dieseruvwe joined Fleetwood Town on a month-long youth loan deal.
 Dieseruvwe made his Football League debut for Fleetwood Town on 2 November 2013, as an 83rd-minute substitute in a 4–1 win over Newport County.
 Soon after, Dieseruvwe's loan spell at Fleetwood was extended until 2 February 2014.
 After making six appearances for Fleetwood Town, it was announced on 20 January 2014 that Dieseruvwe was to return to Sheffield Wednesday.